fluxninja/aperture/docs/content/references/configuration/policy.md

 :::note
-Each Agent instantiates an independent copy of the scheduler, but output signal are aggregated across all agents.
+Each Agent instantiates an independent copy of the scheduler, but output signals for accepted and incoming concurrency are aggregated across all agents.
 :::

 See [ConcurrencyLimiter](#v1-concurrency-limiter) for more context.